hurlybird/Duck/README.md

 ## Porting

-Duck is known to work on on MacOS, iOS, Linux, Windows and Android, and should also compile anywhere with a C11 compliant compiler.
-A few types and functions--system calls, atomic operations, thread support, etc--will likely need to be ported for non-Apple or non-POSIX systems.
+Duck is known to work on on MacOS, iOS, Linux, Windows, Android, Nintendo Switch[^1], PlayStation 5[^2], and XBox Series X|S. It should build anywhere with a C11 compliant compiler.
+Some types and functions--system calls, atomic operations, thread support, etc--will likely need to be ported for non-Apple/POSIX/Microsoft environments.

+[^1]: On Ninendo Switch the time, date, and UUID generation functions are implemented
+      using proprietary Nintendo SDK APIS and are not part of this repository.
+[^1]: On PlayStation 5 the time, date, and UUID generation functions are implemented
+      using proprietary Sony SDK APIS and are not part of this repository.

 While Duck objects can be (and are) used in C++ code, C++ compilers will no doubt complain about some of the C11 code that Duck uses--namely explicit casts from void